bigfix/developer.bigfix.com/site/reference/types/integer.md

 # unique value of &lt;integer&gt; : integer with multiplicity

-Returns the unique values of a given list of &amp;lt;integer&amp;gt; types, removing duplicates and sorting by value.
+Returns the unique values of a given list of &lt;integer&lt; types, removing duplicates and sorting by value.

 # volume &lt;integer&gt; : volume